 in a double room, buffet breakfast and museum pass for two) is also

 PHONE: +331 40516080 FACSIMILE: +331 40516081

-L'HOTEL (****L): This is THE charming hotel in Paris.
+L'HOTEL (****L): This is the definition of the romantic boutique hotel in Paris.
 In this four stars deluxe house, there is no magnetic pass to open the doors, but a good old key attached to an heavy bronze medal representing Oscar Wilde.
 Here died, in 1900, the famous Irish writer and playwright: "-Over my means !", he used to tell his last visitors, leaving his last "bon mot" to what was then a third class hotel.
 His room (number 16) is a reconstitution by Guy-Louis Duboucheron, who relaunched L'Hôtel in 1968 under a new top luxury version, which has been recently re-designed by Jacques Garcia.